-The Corporate Advice & Underwriting Unit is responsible for the corporate credit origination and monitoring process: advising, decision making and credit monitoring activity.
+The Corporate Advice & Underwriting Unit is responsible for the corporate credit origination and monitoring processes: advising, decision making and credit monitoring activity.

-The unit provides expert input into the credit related process and system development, regulation updates un light of the Basel II requirements.
+The unit provides expert support into the credit related process and system development in order to ensure the compliance with the Basel II requirements.

-Credit related competences (industry studies, product risk) and credit schools are also owned and organised by CAU.
+Credit schools are also owned and organised by CAU.